U.S. sanctions Russian bank over dealings with Venezuela state oil firm

 Under Monday’s announcement, all U.S. assets of Evrofinance, described as jointly owned by Russian and Venezuelan state-owned companies, will be frozen and U.S. citizens will be prohibited from doing business with it, the Treasury Department said.

 Washington has called on foreign banks to ensure that Maduro and Venezuelan government officials are not hiding financial assets abroad.

-U.S. national security advisor John Bolton last week put foreign banks “on notice” that they risked U.S. sanctions for hiding Venezuelan assets.
+“Bankers: Do not help Maduro and his accomplices steal the assets of the Venezuelan people,” U.S. national security adviser John Bolton wrote in a message on Twitter on Monday.
+“The United States is watching.
+The world is watching.
+The Venezuelan people are watching.”

-The Venezuelan government bought a 49 percent stake in Evrofinance in 2011 through the Venezuelan National Development Fund, commonly known as FONDEN, the U.S. Treasury Department said.
+Evrofinance was set up in 2011 with Venezuela’s National Development Fund, commonly known as FONDEN, taking a 49 percent stake in the bank, the Treasury Department said.

-At the time of incorporation, Russia’s Gazprombank and the Russian state bank VTB Bank each owned a 25 percent stake in Evrofinance, which was founded as a bi-national bank to fund joint Russia-Venezuela oil and infrastructure projects, the department said.
+Russia’s Gazprombank and the Russian state bank VTB Bank each took a 25 percent interest in Evrofinance, which was founded as a bi-national bank to fund joint Russia-Venezuela oil and infrastructure projects, the department said.

+Evrofinance was the primary international financial bank that helped finance a Venezuelan crypto-currency, the petro, which launched last year in an attempt to “circumvent” U.S. sanctions, the Treasury Department said.

+Evrofinance said in a statement to its clients on its website that it was operating in a “stable manner” and will “fulfill all of its obligations toward clients and partners.”

+Gazprombank, which is Russia’s third biggest lender by assets and includes among its shareholders Russian state gas company Gazprom, said in a statement that the U.S. Treasury decision would not affect it.

+“Gazprombank has a minority stake in Evrofinance Mosnarbank,” Gazprombank said.
+“Gazprombank does not carry out operations on the accounts of companies that are sanctioned by the U.S. over Venezuela.”

-Reporting by Matt Spetalnick and David Alexander; editing by Grant McCool
+Reporting by Matt Spetalnick and David Alexander, additional reporting by Gabrielle Tetrault-Farber, Tatiana Voronova and Elena Fabrichnaya in Moscow; editing by Grant McCool and Tom Brown